cabouman/mbircone/docs/source/theory.rst

 :math:`A` is the linear projection operator for the specified imaging geometry, :math:`\Lambda` is the diagonal matrix of sinogram weights, :math:`\Vert y \Vert_\Lambda^2 = y^T \Lambda y`, and :math:`\sigma_y` is a parameter controling the assumed standard deviation of the measurement noise.

-These quantities correspond to the following python variables:
+These quantities correspond to the following Python variables:

 * :math:`y` corresponds to ``sino``
 * :math:`\sigma_y` corresponds to ``sigma_y``